 There are a number of reasons why people decide to earn a doctorate in biblical studies or theology.
 Often, though not always, it is borne out of a faith commitment and a hunger to learn about the Bible (or doctrine) and to become prepared to teach the Bible.
 For others, the attraction involves a fascination with that peculiar group of people that made such an impact on world history-whether the people of Israel in the ancient Mediterranean world or the early Christians in the Greco-Roman world.
-Such ambitions and inspirations can be exhilarating and naturally lead to dreams of giving lectures and engaging with students, researching for books and articles, and interacting with scholars in the faculty lounge or the conference hall.
-I feel that it is appropriate at this point, though, to put the academic path in perspective, as I have seen some students flippantly decide to pursue a doctorate without sizing up the challenge.
+Such ambitions and inspirations can be exhilarating and naturally lead to dreams of giving lectures, researching for books and articles, and interacting with scholars in the faculty lounge or conference hall.
+I feel that it is appropriate at this point, though, to put the academic path in perspective, as I have seen some students flippantly decide to become a professor or professional researcher without sizing up the challenge.
 In the first place, it is, for almost all people-especially in an academic context-that one is praised for excelling and ignored when struggling.
 Therefore, one must be prepared for some tough times, as supervisors and examiners can sometimes be terse, blunt, or even boorish.
-But that is getting ahead of ourselves; the first hurdle is, of course, gaining entry into a good doctoral program.
-Many aspiring academics are unaware of how difficult it is.
-For instance, and we will return to this matter later, top graduate schools only admit a small handful of doctoral students in New Testament (or Old Testament) per year, and they usually make their selections from hundreds of applicants!
+But that is getting ahead of ourselves; the first hurdle is, of course, gaining entry into a program.
+Many people are unaware of how difficult it is.
+For instance, and we will return to this matter later, top schools like Yale, Princeton, and Duke only admit a small handful of doctoral students in New Testament (or Old Testament) per year, and they usually make their selection from over a hundred applicants!
 Another factor to consider, before glibly planning out your future, is the reality of the job market.
 Every year, students graduate from scores of doctoral programs and compete for a relatively small number of jobs.
-Despite these bleak numbers, though, excellent professors and researchers in biblical studies are still needed, and some doctoral programs are thriving.
+Despite these bleak numbers, though, excellent professors and researchers in biblical studies are still needed and some doctoral programs are thriving.
 I believe, nevertheless, that one should be aware of the difficult road ahead.
 I hope my role will be-once the decision has been made to push forward-to help you succeed in your education and vocational goals.